Receiving Help with Bright Health

 Additional Insurance Coverage

 Along with Bright Health, many cities in Oklahoma accept other options like Medicare and Medicaid.
-They each provide coverages for different groups but they are both U.S. federal healthcare plans.
+Both are U.S. federal healthcare plans, but they provide coverage for different groups.
 Medicare can be used by adults 65 years and older, while Medicaid assists low-income people.
-In addition, certain treatment facilities may offer other payment services and options as well.
+Additionally, certain treatment facilities may offer other payment options as well.
 No matter what you decide on, this brings you one step closer to your new life.
 If you want to find other insurances or figure out if the facility you like is covered, you can always visit their website.
 Some facilities may also offer other payment assistance services.

 Depending on what you decide, whether it is to stay in Oklahoma City or receive help somewhere else, you can find the right place and program for you.
 You can contact us at 405-583-4390, to learn more or to enroll.